seangenabe/kanasort/readme-customizable-api.md

 WeightedCharacterTransform is comparable to a `streams.Transform` in object mode, processing TransformedCharacter instances.
-Although, the transform function changes the state of TransformedCharacter in-place, and is synchronous in nature.
+Although, the transform function is synchronous in nature.

 #### #transform(tc: TransformedCharacter)

-Transforms the specified `TransformedCharacter` instance.
-Implementors overriding this method should:
-* Do one of the following to `tc.value`:
-  * Nothing, leave the current value in place
-  * Assign a new value
+Returns an instruction that instructs how to transform the specified `TransformedCharacter` instance:
+* `null` or `undefined`: No transformation should be done to the character.
+* [str: string, weight: number]: The character should be transform3d to `str` with `weight` weight.
-  * Set to null, this means the character is removed from the string and should be skipped
+* [null]: The character should be discarded.
-* Assign a weight to tc.weights using:

-  `tc.weights.set(MyTransformClass, weight)`

-  where MyTransformClass is the class constructor distinguishing the transform, and weight is a number.
-  It is recommended to always assign a weight when called.
-If a transform is included in the transforms but a weight isn't assigned, comparison for the transform will be skipped.